 Elegant and sober, yet energetic enough to be worn both with a blazer and a tuxedo, the device features a comfortable body with slightly elongated, gently curved lugs.
 Measuring 40 millimeters in diameter, the rose gold case precisely hits a sweet spot landing exactly between the “classic” 38-39 mm and “sporty” 42-44 mm sizes.

-Its well-style bezel leaves enough air for the three-dimensional dial with its prominent rose gold hour markers and a pair leaf-shaped (I would probably call them “postmodern leaf-shaped”) hour and minute hands hovering over them at their own pace.
-The bright red, teardrop-shaped hand that indicates time in some other city of your choice on a traditional 24-hour scale is contrasted for superb legibility.
-It also has enough lume on its tip to be perfectly visible at night.
+Its well-style bezel leaves enough air for the three-dimensional dial with its prominent rose gold hour markers and a pair of leaf-shaped (I would probably call them “postmodern leaf-shaped”) hour and minute hands hovering over them at their own pace.

 By the way, the pair of chronograph-like push-pieces at 2 and 4 hours are here to easily set the second time zone display, which makes this new GP Dual Time a true marvel of industrial design.

-Well, as always, there is a tiny fly floating in this expensive ointment.
-The calendar sub-dial with its circular indicator looks a bit messy here, almost like an afterthought.
-The way it cuts through the graphite-colored 24-hour chapter ring almost hurts my eyes, although this is purely subjective.
-I am sure there are thousands of wealthy persons that will love this thing.
-The mere fact that Porsche A.G. somehow manages to sell dozens of thousand Panameras (a family of four-door sporty vehicles that was inspired by the infamous Hunchback of Notre-Dame as pictured in the 1996 Disney classics) proves my assumption quite easily.
+I am sure there are thousands of wealthy people that will love this thing.
+The mere fact that Porsche A.G. somehow manages to sell dozens of thousand Panameras (a family of four-door sporty vehicles that was inspired by the infamous Hunchback of Notre Dame as pictured in the 1996 Disney classics) proves my assumption quite easily.

 Photos: Girard-Perregaux